yoctoproject/poky/documentation/ref-manual/variables.rst

    :term:`PTEST_PYTEST_DIR`
       Within the :ref:`ref-classes-ptest-python-pytest` class, the
-      :term:`PTEST_PYTEST_DIR` variable represents the path within the source tree of a Python package holding the unit tests to be tested with the `pytest <https://docs.pytest.org>`__ framework.
+      :term:`PTEST_PYTEST_DIR` variable represents the path within the source tree of a Python package holding the unit tests to be run with the `pytest <https://docs.pytest.org>`__ framework.
 The default value for this variable is ``tests``.